-Community loops is a team of project coordinators that offer fun, accessible and intuitive activities that engage the wider community through the connectivity of electronic music making.
+Community loops was a team of project coordinators that offer fun, accessible and intuitive activities that engaged the wider community through the connectivity of electronic music making.
 We believe that through the connectivity of electronic music making, no matter how ‘unskilled’ or ‘unmusical’ a person may feel, they can still be included as a valid part of a music making process.
 Alternatively no matter how skilled and musical an individual may feel, for a truly healthy creative output they should not be left ostricised from experimental, playful and unintentional music making.

 This is why the Community loops team collaborate their knowledge and equipment to bring together a large electronic music set ups for people to partake in.
 The joy of electronics applied to intuitive music making is that every sound becomes a valid part of the process.
 The sounds become relative to the process, for where one sound seems out of place, it is then integrated into the music through adaption by the series of music devices.